ninjasujan/node-elasticsearch/README.md

 ### Text Analysis

+Text analysis is the process of converting unstructured text, like the body of an email or a product description, into a structured format that’s optimized for search.
 Elasticsearch performs text analysis when indexing or searching text fields.

 1. Tokenization - Breaking text into small chunk